 Planning your holiday with kids and wondering what to do or where to go for them to have fun and enjoy?
-Continue reading to find the best playgrounds and parks for children in Malaga.
+Continue reading to find the best playgrounds in Malaga for children and parks.

-With or without kids on your charge, you can enjoy most of the parks from this list!
+With or without kids on your charge, you can enjoy most of the parks and playgrounds in Malaga from this list!

-I’m going to recommend parks where taking your children, some of them have playgrounds while other are public parks or botanical gardens suitable for children.
+I’m going to recommend parks and playgrounds in Malaga where taking your children.
+Some of the parks have playgrounds while other are public parks or botanical gardens suitable for children.
 With or without kids in your care, you can enjoy most of the parks from this list!

 You will find a link to the map to know the exact location and photos from each of them.

 Paloma Park in Benalmadena is one of the most popular public parks.
 It is ideal for a family plan and for making a picnic.

 You will find animals in freedom while walking this park.
 Roosters and hens, dwarf rabbits or even peacocks roam around the park.
 The artificial lake has a population of swans, ducks and turtles.
 Latter you will see them dipping and peeping its small head out of the water.
 While walking the gardens you will see some enclosures with animals like the mountain goat, ostriches and other birds.

 Among the services of the park there are coffee shops, toilets, kiosk and a swing area.

 The main entrance to the park is on the ascent road that goes from the roundabout called ‘Rotonda de los Molinillos’ in Benalmadena Costa.

 There are many activities you can take part along the year in Parque de la Paloma.
 Check for activities in Benalmádena or follow this blog to find activities during all the year.